patriciogonzalezvivo/thebookofshaders/examples_proto/README.md

 ## Algorithmic drawing
 ### Shaping functions

-Shaping functions is fundamental technique that is recursively used throughout this book that let you control the variation of the value at will.
+Shaping functions is fundamental technique that is recursively used throughout this book that let you control the variation of value at will.
 Study how different functions of x are used to create different shapes and try making your own function.

 Read [Shaping functions](../05) to learn more.